danjelous/kwm372-slackbot-services/README.md

 # kwm372-slackbot-services

-Slackbot made in the lecture 'Introduction to Node.js' at the University of Applied Sciences, Upper Austria.
+Several Services for the Slackbot made in the lecture 'Introduction to Node.js' at the University of Applied Sciences, Upper Austria.

 ## Install